 Although this outsources a lot of the difficult work, there are a number of cons.

 - First of all, this approach is costly.
-Cost can vary between low five figures to the low six figures depending on the number of employees.
+The cost can vary between low five figures to the low six figures depending on the number of employees.

 - There is also little room to change questions.
 This is mostly a pro but can be a con.